Aguada, Puerto Rico: Geography

 Aguada is located in the west coast of the island of Puerto Rico.
 It borders the Atlantic Ocean and Aguadilla on the north, Moca on the east, Añasco on the south, and Rincón on the west.
 Aguada is part of the Coastal Plains of the West, which features alluvial and fertile terrain.
 Although the terrain is mostly plain, there are some mountains to the south and southeast.

 Among the mountains located in Aguada are the Atalaya Peak, located within the limits of Aguada and Rincón.
 Also, San Francisco Mountain, which is popularly known as the birth point of the Cordillera Central, and Cerro Gordo, peaking at 853 ft.

 Water features

 Aguada's hydrographic system is composed of the Río Culebrinas, Río Grande, Río Cañas, Río Culebra, Río Guayabo, and Río Ingenio.
 All of these rivers flow into the Mona Passage.
-There are ten beaches in Aguada.
+According to a news article by Primera Hora, there are ten beaches in Aguada.
 Aguada has an area of 45.55 square miles and 14.62% are water bodies.